haeusser/learning_by_association/README.md

-This repository contains code for the paper "Learning by Association - A versatile semi-supervised training method for neural networks." ([Link](https://vision.in.tum.de/_media/spezial/bib/haeusser_cvpr_17.pdf)).
+This repository contains code for the paper[Learning by Association - A versatile semi-supervised training method for neural networks (CVPR 2017)](https://vision.in.tum.de/_media/spezial/bib/haeusser_cvpr_17.pdf) and the follow-up work [Associative Domain Adaptation (ICCV 2017)](https://vision.in.tum.de/_media/spezial/bib/haeusser_iccv_17.pdf)

 It is implemented with TensorFlow.
-Please refer to the TensorFlow documentation for further information.
+Please refer to the [TensorFlow documentation](https://www.tensorflow.org/install/) for further information.

 The core functions are implemented in `semisup/backend.py`.
 The files `train.py` and `eval.py` demonstrate how to use them.
 A quick example is contained in `mnist_train_eval.py`.